matilde-garcia/GameofLife/README.md

 For a dynamical installation (so that the package on the local machine is updated upon changes to the code), simply clone and pull the contents of the repository and pip install -e inside the folder "GameofLife".

 ## Contributing to the code
-To contribute to the code, simply do a pull request upon which the merge with the main branch will be approved/denied according to the status of the workflow "runtests", which preforms both unit and regression tests on the code after changes are executed in a secondary branch (other than the main).
+To contribute to the code, colaborators can create a secondary branch, change the code and do a pull request upon which the merge with the main branch will be approved/denied according to the status of the workflow "runtests", which preforms both unit and regression tests on the code after changes are executed.
+Only the owner can work on the main branch